andreaswilli/meta-grabber/CONTRIBUTING.md

 1. Download the executables and make sure they work as expected.
 1. Once the new executables are ready to be released, update the description of the draft if necessary and release it.
 The current commit will be tagged automatically.
 1. Another GitHub Action which merges the new commits from `develop` into `master` will be triggered.

+## Local development

+Run it locally by following these steps:

+1. Install dependencies: `npm i`
+1. Start build: `npm run serve`
+1. Start the electron app in a **new** terminal window: `npm run start`

+Now you can make changes, save the modified files, then return to the app and reload (`ctrl+r` on Windows/Linux, `cmd+r` on macOS).
+Your changes should now appear in the app.